puppetlabs/puppet-waylon/README.md

 ## Usage
-Simply include the `waylon` class in your Puppet manifests, like so:
+To use the defaults as specified in `params.pp`, simply include the `waylon` class in your Puppet manifests, like so:

 ```puppet
 include waylon